T3gu1a/HyperTypeSeq/README.md

     $$\texttt{HTS}(\texttt{expr},\texttt{n}),$$
 with self-explanatory arguments from the previous commands.
 The argument $\texttt{maxreorder}$ is also optional for $\texttt{HTS}$.

+**Updates (March 2024):**
+- **HolonomicRE** is now able to find recurrence equations from any hypergeometric-type normal forms, i.e., terms that may involve interlacements.
+- **AlgebraHolonomicSeq**: subpackage for the algebra of holonomic sequences.
+It contains classical algorithms, however to summing, adding, and exponentiating holonomic sequences.

 ## Installation

 One can use **HyperTypeSeq** in Maple by putting the file HyperTypeSeq.mla in your working directory and include the lines